Shreevathsatantry/Shreevathsatantry/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm an engineering student passionate about web development and continuous learning.<br>🌱 I’m currently learning: MERN stack.<br>👯 I’m looking to collaborate on: Web development projects that challenge creativity and technical skills.<br>⚡ Fun Fact: I'm also interested in exploring how to integrate art and technology in innovative ways!
+I'm an engineering student passionate about web development and continuous learning.<br>🌱 I’m currently learning: MERN stack.<br>👯 I’m looking to collaborate on: Web development projects that challenge creativity and technical skills.<br>

 ## 🌐 Socials: